 It is important that Regulatory becomes involved at this early stage of development to ensure that the proper guidelines are consulted and followed.
 Depending on the nature and the TPP of the TB vaccine under development (live genetically modified vaccines, vectored vaccines, protein-based vaccines etc.), the relevance of the general and specific WHO, ICH and Pharmacopeia guidelines will be evaluated to identify a general regulatory path and possible barriers and, if feasible, mitigation will be defined.
 For more information refer to the references in the introduction of this function.

 For example, for live TB vaccines, the regulations and guidelines applicable to BCG can be considered.
 These are the US Pharmacopeia (USP) and European Pharmacopoeia (EP BCG vaccine, freeze-dried 0163) monographs and WHO recommendations on BCG vaccine, which specify safety, genetic stability, detailed characterisation of Master and Working seeds, antibiotic resistance marker, BSE/TSE exposure.
-For an antigen-based TB vaccine containing a new adjuvant, the WHO guidelines on the non-clinical evaluation of vaccine adjuvants and adjuvanted vaccines, 2013 should be consulted.
+See references to guidelines for other vaccine technologies in the Introduction.

 At this stage, a first draft of the clinical development plan (CDP) to generate safety and efficacy data supporting the TPP of the investigational TB vaccine should be prepared.
 For more information on CDP refer to the introduction of function ‘clinical development and operations’